Michael Vick Fast Facts

 April 2007 - Allegations arise pertaining to Vick's participation in dog fighting activities.

-July 17, 2007 - Vick and three associates, Purnell Peace, 35, of Virginia Beach, Virginia; Quanis Phillips, 28, of Atlanta; and Tony Taylor, 34, of Hampton, Virginia, are indicted in federal court on a conspiracy count alleging they bought and sponsored dogs in animal fighting and traveled across state lines to participate in illegal activity which included gambling.
+July 17, 2007 - Vick and three associates, Purnell Peace, 35, of Virginia Beach, Virginia; Quanis Phillips, 28, of Atlanta, Georgia; and Tony Taylor, 34, of Hampton, Virginia, are indicted in federal court on a conspiracy count alleging they bought and sponsored dogs in animal fighting and traveled across state lines to participate in illegal activity which included gambling.

 July 23, 2007 - NFL Commissioner Roger Goodell tells Vick not to report to training camp until the league has reviewed his indictment.

-July 26, 2007 - Arraignment and bond hearing in federal court in Richmond, Virginia.
+July 26, 2007 - Arraigned in federal court in Richmond, Virginia.
 Vick pleads not guilty and is released without bond.
-He's ordered to surrender his passport and dog-breeding license; not travel outside the district where his primary residence is located without prior approval; and not buy or sell any dogs.
-He also cannot violate the law -- even traffic laws -- and cannot have contact with his three co-defendants.

-August 17, 2007 - Co-defendants Quanis Phillips and Purnell Peace plead guilty to a single count of conspiracy related to dog fighting.
+August 17, 2007 - Co-defendants Phillips and Peace plead guilty to a single count of conspiracy related to dog fighting.
 Both implicate Vick in the conspiracy.
 Phillips is sentenced to 21 months in prison and Peace is sentenced to 18 months.

 August 20, 2007 - Vick's lead attorney Billy Martin states that Vick has reached an agreement with the federal prosecutors and will plead guilty in court on August 27, 2007.